 In addition to the treatment options, there are home remedies that can help, especially for people with milder cases.
 Getting outside, especially within two hours of waking up, can be helpful.
 Try drinking your coffee on the porch or even walking around the block when you get your newspaper.
 Open blinds, trim tree branches that block sunlight, and sit near the window while at home.
 Exercise helps relieve stress and increases serotonin levels.
 When you’re feeling down it is easy to isolate, so make sure you make the effort to connect with people.

 My friend with SAD has her favorite treatment, a yearly trip to a warm, sunny place.
-For some of us, however, this is not a reliableb760b6aeb8d9fa3bde8fd19f976697c3 option, so I’ll share with you my favorite tip for beating the winter blues.
+For some of us, however, this is not a reliable option, so I’ll share with you my favorite tip for beating the winter blues.
 Make a warm beverage, sit by the fire, and cuddle with someone you love.
 Did you know that new research shows that hugs also raise serotonin levels?